Introduction

 module.map( function, [context] )

-iterates over
+Just like each, map iterates over

-returns a new array, where every attribute
+all attributes of a module. map returns a new array, where every attribute

-value of a module has been passed through function
+value of a module has been passed through function.

 module.push([1, 2, 3]);